wwiecek/wwiecek.github.io/_posts/2023-01-10-give-well-cea.md

 3. Used uniform distribution from 0.1 to 0.75.
 I got 5.1% reduction.
 4. Used Gaussian with mean of 68% and SD of 0.05, assuming that plausibility cap is in fact our "mean" belief and we're highly confident in it.
 I got 6.8% reduction in mortality.

 I am not positing that any of these is the right (or wrong) way to go about this.
-But the steps 1-3 clearly show how lowering confidence in the model retrieves a quite different result.^[Arguably we could also choose to model the proportion on a log scale.
-If using a lognormal distribution with the same 95% interpretation I get the same value as MRPRP.]
+But the steps 1-3 clearly show how lowering confidence in the model retrieves a quite different result.[^arg]

+[^arg]:Arguably we could also choose to model the proportion on a log scale.
+If using a lognormal distribution with the same 95% interpretation I get the same value as MRPRP.

+[^parm]:The parameter I'm talking about is `frac_of_deaths_impacted_base` in MRPRP Stan code.

 ## Conclusion